 We offer separate support groups to men and women survivors of child sexual abuse.
-Support groups are an opportunity to build up a sense of safety with a group of 6 to 8 and look at issues members have in common, and ways of coping.
+Support groups are an opportunity to build up a sense of safety with a group of 6 to 8, to discuss issues members have in common, as well as ways of coping.
 We build up a waiting list of those that are interested and run the group when we have sufficient interest for it to start.
 After the group begins no new members are allowed to join and everyone is asked to attend every week so everyone gets to know each other.
 The group is led by an experienced counsellor who will help you to work out what you would like to talk about, and ensure the group is safe for everybody.

-Issues that have been discussed in the past have included;
+Issues that have been discussed in the past include;

 It is also possible to invite in different speakers or trainers to provide ideas or workshops for some of the sessions.

-If a group session stirs up feelings or issues for you that you need more support with than the group can offer we ask that you contact us to arrange a one to one meeting with a member of staff at Survive.
+If a group session stirs up feelings or issues for you, and you feel you need more support than the group can offer, we ask that you contact us to arrange a one to one meeting with a member of staff at Survive.